 Sounds of falling water lured me further into the park.
 At the Crown Fountain, children gleefully romped under waterfalls cascading from the backside of twin glass towers.
 From the front of the towers, 50-foot computer generated images of the faces of Chicago residents stared back at the crowd.
 I grabbed my iPhone to video the scene and began to pan from one tower to the next when the enormous eyes blinked.
 Wait, did I really see that?
 Fascinated, I watched the faces morph from deadpan to smiling to pursed lips, and then almost dropped my phone in astonishment when a stream of water spouted from the mouths of the faces onto the squealing children below.

 Growing up, I worked downtown in the “Loop” and spent many lunch hours strolling Michigan Avenue and the lakefront, but I never really appreciated the magnificence of Chicago.
-It took moving away, growing older, and returning for this to dawn on me.
+It didn’t really dawn on me until I moved away, grew older, and made this return visit to Chicago.
 Of course, Millennium Park didn’t exist in those days.
 Grant Park had been built along the shores of Lake Michigan in the mid-1800’s in response to lobbying by citizens who feared commercial development along the lakefront, but the land between Grant Park and the rest of downtown was occupied by a wide swath of Illinois Central railroad tracks that remained a blight on an otherwise attractive landscape.
 It wasn’t until 1997, when Mayor Richard M. Daley directed his staff to develop plans for a new music venue to be built over the tracks, that the idea for the new park was conceived.

 Today, a gleaming stainless steel bridge serpents over Columbus Drive, connecting Millennium Park to Grant Park and providing access to a miles-long greenway beginning on the north at Randolph Avenue and stretching south for miles, past the new Modern Wing of the Art Institute to Soldier Field, the Shedd Aquarium, Adler Planetarium, Field Museum, and North Jetty Park.